Leaderboard

 3 points

-Apologies if someone has already suggested this but if Keatings does not get to play couldn't we all take big (like the size of cards we were given for the Scottish cup) red cards stating "show SFA the red card - Justice for Keatings" to the final.
+11. Apologies if someone has already suggested this but if Keatings does not get to play couldn't we all take big (like the size of cards we were given for the Scottish cup) red cards stating "show SFA the red card - Justice for Keatings" to the final.
 Name them and shame them.
-I'd be happy to chip in towards the costs.2 points
+I'd be happy to chip in towards the costs.

 2 points

-Incredible to see the number of high profile (ex) players, pundits etc coming out to criticise this decision.
-The SFA have made themselves to be a total laughing stock with this decision but, as others have said, this has clearly been done to stick two fingers up at Robbo after what he said post match.2 points
+16. Incredible to see the number of high profile (ex) players, pundits etc coming out to criticise this decision.
+The SFA have made themselves to be a total laughing stock with this decision but, as others have said, this has clearly been done to stick two fingers up at Robbo after what he said post match.

-Tremendous statement from our Chairman and Chief Exec.
+17. Tremendous statement from our Chairman and Chief Exec.
 Night and day when compared with the drivel spouted by our previous regime.
 Hardly worth commenting on the decision.
-Par for the course from the SFA but hats off to them for reaching a whole new level of incompetence and corruption.2 points
+Par for the course from the SFA but hats off to them for reaching a whole new level of incompetence and corruption.

 1 point

-and your point is exactly??
+19. and your point is exactly??
 You and a few other people seem to think it was given against us because we were playing Rangers, well Rangers have had plenty of decisions against them too.
-Sheer incompetance from the ref but the panel is a different story.1 point
+Sheer incompetance from the ref but the panel is a different story.

 1 point